 There’s no option for getting a quote or filing a claim over the phone, but this shouldn’t be a hindrance for customers who prefer online-only interactions.
 That’s especially true given how easy it is for users to get a quote through the company’s streamlined online quote process.
 Lemonade’s monthly costs can also be relatively high, depending on the coverage options selected, and the company’s coverage area is somewhat limited.
 That being said, customers automatically receive replacement cost coverage on any policy they purchase, which can lead to a larger payout when the time comes to file a claim.

 - Coverage area: 28 states and Washington, D.C.

 - AM Best rating: Unknown

 - Sample monthly cost: $13.67

 - Certified B Corp company with high social and environmental standards

-- Unclaimed money from customers’ premiums is donated to the charity of each customer’s choice with the Lemonade Giveback program
+- Leftover money from customers’ premiums is donated to the nonprofit of the customer’s choice

 - Fast and convenient online quote process

 - Relatively small service area covering 28 states and Washington, D.C.